 Photo for cover page: NPS_K17-NPS

-Caption: NATURE+ collaborated directly with hundreds of farmers, including Elizabeth Omusiele, featured photographed at her farm in Lyanaginga Village in Kenya's Vihiga County.
-To increase her land’s agrobiodiversity, Omusiele plants local crop varieties, including amaranth, arrowroot, black nightshade, cowpea, jut mallow, and passion fruit.
+Caption: NATURE+ collaborated directly with hundreds of farmers, including Elizabeth Omusiele, who was photographed at her farm in Lyanaginga Village in Kenya's Vihiga County.
+To increase her land’s agrobiodiversity, Omusiele planted local crop varieties, including amaranth, arrowroot, black nightshade, cowpea, jut mallow, and passion fruit.
 The artwork is part of a series developed by The Lexicon, which documented NATURE+ activities and developed a website to map the Initiative’s environmental and social benefits.

 Credit: Artwork by Douglas Gayeton/The Lexicon Non-commercial use allowed with attribution.